Comparison of Acuity Brands Inc. (AYI) and Hubbell Incorporated (NYSE:HUBB) | New Business Observer

 Liquidity

-The Current Ratio and Quick Ratio of Acuity Brands Inc. are 2.1 and 1.4 respectively.
-Its competitor Hubbell Incorporated’s Current Ratio is 1.9 and its Quick Ratio is 1.2.
-Acuity Brands Inc. can pay off short and long-term obligations better than Hubbell Incorporated.
+The Current Ratio and a Quick Ratio of Acuity Brands Inc. are 2.1 and 1.4.
+Competitively, Hubbell Incorporated has 1.9 and 1.2 for Current and Quick Ratio.
+Acuity Brands Inc.’s better ability to pay short and long-term obligations than Hubbell Incorporated.

 Analyst Recommendations

-Acuity Brands Inc. and Hubbell Incorporated Ratings and Recommendations are available in the next table.
+Acuity Brands Inc. and Hubbell Incorporated Recommendations and Ratings are available on the next table.

 |Sell Ratings